RusherRG/Proxy-Manager/Readme.md

 * Manages the API key rate limits and IP limits by rotating the keys or IPs depending upon their usage counts
 * Send batch requests asynchronously (yet to be added)

-## Server

-* A flask application with an endpoint to handle the incoming requests
-* Forward all the requests and fetch appropriate responses
-* Scalable as there can be huge number of requests at the same time based on CPU utilization
-* Load balances across the various nodes

 ## Monitor

 * Elastic Stack comprising of Elastic Search, Logstash and Kibana is used